stat133-sp19/hw-stat133-ranmeng747/workout01/report/workout01-ran-meng.md

 iguodala$minute <- iguodala$period * 12 - iguodala$minutes_remaining #Every period is 12 min
 ```

 Now we have added all the features we need for the analysis, but we are not done.
 To compare players' statistics, we want a global dataframe that combines all players' information.
-Furthermore, we can outputs summaries of individual players for readers interested in preliminary statistics.
+Furthermore, we can output summaries of individual players for readers interested in preliminary statistics.
 The code below can achieve what we want :

 ``` r
 #Construct global data frame